kirill-vo/lab-framework/kubernetes/01/tasks/7/task.md

 # Task 7

-Deploy Metrics Server from [here](https://raw.githubusercontent.com/kubernetes/kops/master/addons/metrics-server/v1.8.x.yaml)
+Deploy Metrics Server

+## Requirements:
+- Metrics Server Manifest is located here: `/opt/metrics-server.yaml`

 ## Check that:
 - Metrics Server is deployed successfully and is `Running`